 Program Specialists (unit, regional, and State Office)

-ATF SAs: Require VR Supervisor approval or Regional Program Support Manager approval.
+ATF SAs: Require Deputy Director of Field Services Delivery, or designee approval.
 Create a draft SA in RHW for the approver to release for approval of ATF SAs.
 Do not use the RHW Approval Workflow.

 Replacement SAs: Require the same approvals as necessary for the original SA.
 Create a draft SA in RHW for the approver to release for approval of replacement SAs.
 Do not use the RHW Approval Workflow.